 Compared to conventional CCC welding control (Constant Current Control), adaptive weld control offers significant advantages.
 Above all, this includes the property of regulating disturbance variables / influences such as shunts or sheet thickness changes (due to manufacturing tolerances).
-As a result, these processes deliver a reliably high production quality, especially in an industrial environment.
-The processes developed and used by the Matuschek company for the first time in the 1990s have been continuously developed and are still the reference worldwide today.
+As a result, this process control deliver a reliably high weld quality, especially in manufacturing industry.
+The algorithms developed and used by MATUSCHEK (first time in the 1990s) have been continuously developed and are still the state-of-the-art technology worldwide.

-MASTER is an adaptive welding control method developed for the steel welding section and based on the principle of reference welding.
-During reference welding, the welding current is constantly controlled to the set CCC value.
-A good weld joint is achieved without disturbing influences with the optimum selection of welding time, welding current and electrode force.
+MASTER is a control method developed for steel welding and based on the principle of reference welding process.
+During reference welding, the current is constantly controlled to the set CCC value.
+A good joint is achieved without disturbing influences with the optimum selection of welding time, current and electrode force.
 The data of current and electrode voltage measured during this weld are stored.
 After switching to the control mode, all subsequent welds are controlled according to the stored MASTER reference data of the good weld.

-These control processes necessarily require fast welding power sources.
+These resistance welding control processes necessarily require fast power sources.
 Medium frequency inverters with a reaction time of 1 millisecond - at 1 000 Hz inverter frequency - fulfil this requirement.
 Thyristor controllers with a reaction time of 10 or 20 milliseconds are too slow for adaptive MASTER control.

 The adaptive MASTER control compensates for:

 The MASTER control method compensates for the various influences by increasing (or decreasing) the current intensity and extending (or shorten) the welding time.
-The welding time extension can be limited.
+The time extension can be limited.
 The monitoring of weld spatter is carried out by issuing a corresponding status message.

-Due to the optimal adaptation to each individual welding spot, the required strength of the welded joint is guaranteed in wide areas.
+Due to the optimal adaptation to each individual spot, the required strength of the welded joint is guaranteed in wide areas.

-AluMASTER is an adaptive welding control method for the aluminium welding section that compensates for the following process disturbances and variations:
+AluMASTER is an adaptive control method for aluminium welding that compensates for the following process disturbances and variations:

 The AutonomousMASTER represents a new dimension as an adaptive control method for steel welding.
 With this method, no parameterization or presettings for the spot are necessary.
 That means: